aprilfaithdays/StyleMe-Front-End/README.md

 </div>

 ## Live Demo:
-[StyleMe♡ Live](https://style-me.netlify.app/) - Feel free to explore and experience StyleMe♡ with this link link
+[StyleMe♡ Live](https://style-me.netlify.app/) - Feel free to explore and experience StyleMe♡ with this link link.

 ## Video Demo:
-[StyleMe♡ Walkthrough](https://youtu.be/SUtbYjUhQDU) - Here's a quick walkthrough of what you can do with the StyleMe♡ site
+[StyleMe♡ Walkthrough](https://youtu.be/SUtbYjUhQDU) - Here's a quick walkthrough of what you can do with the StyleMe♡ site.

 ## Let's Connect!
 [LinkedIn](https://www.linkedin.com/in/april-escobar/)